Hong Kong shares jump on Spain bank aid; China edges higher

 By Vikram Subhedar

-HONG KONG, June 11 Hong Kong shares rebounded on Monday as a bailout for Spanish banks and China economic data prompted short-covering among offshore investors that could continue after strong May lending numbers from Beijing.
+HONG KONG, June 11 Hong Kong shares rebounded on Monday amid a broad rally across Asia as a bailout for Spanish banks and China economic data that was not as bad as feared prompted offshore investors to cover short positions.

-Echoing a broad rally in riskier assets across Asia and Europe, The Hang Seng index rose 2.4 percent to 18,953.6 points, its biggest one-day percentage jump since Jan 17.

-In China, the Shanghai Composite rose 1.1 percent while the large-cap focused CSI 300 rose 1.3 percent.
+In China, the Shanghai Composite as well as the large-cap focused CSI 300 rose 0.3 percent by the midday trading break.

-New China bank loans and money supply for May both came in higher than forecast, which could give Hong Kong and China shares a further boost on Tuesday.
-The data was released after mainland markets closed and minutes before trading ended in Hong Kong.

-"There was a lot of disappointment over the (China economic) data last month and things weren't great on a number of metrics.
-So it does appear that there was a push to get banks lending," said Christian Keilland, head of Asian trading at BTIG.

-"Still the question remains where that money is going and at the moment there isn't a lot of clarity on that," said Keilland.

-Data released over the weekend from China showed that while May exports and imports were much better than expected factory activity and retail sales remained sluggish, confirming the economy was slowing but not pointing to a hard landing.
+Data released over the weekend from China showed that while May exports and imports were much better than expected factory activity and retail sales remained sluggish.

 "I'd say this is a brief respite," said Tom Kaan, a director at brokerage Louis Capital Markets in Hong Kong.